-Now you understand that building mucles and alcohol consumption doesn't really work together, let's take a look at some of the reasons why.
+Now you understand that building muscle and alcohol consumption aren't really the best of friends, let's take a look at some of the reasons WHY drinking is a no-no for serious lifters:

 Your muscles are made of approximately 70% water, and water is a prime factor in your body being able to build muscle.
 So being dehydrated is not a good thing for those looking to gain muscle.